Historia Mundum

 After common people stormed the Bastille and took up arms, some politicians who did not have national prominence formed the Paris Commune.
 It was a municipal assembly controlled by the Jacobins, in which there was criticism of the national government.
 In the meantime, the French Revolution entered its first phase, the National Assembly, which got its name from the institution that was elaborating a constitution for the country as a whole.

 • Abolition of feudal rights: Even though Feudalism was long gone, certain privileges associated to it remained in France.
-Noblemen and clergymen had a monopoly over land, and the Third Estate was bound to pay certain taxes and duties to the nobility.
+Noblemen and clergymen had a monopoly over land, and the Third Estate was bound to pay taxes and duties to the nobility.
 All of it would end immediately.

 • Confiscation of Church properties: Every single piece of land and money that the Catholic Church had was seized by the government.
 These assets would serve to back a new paper currency created by the revolutionaries, called an assignat, so as to avoid generalized bankruptcies.
 Unfortunately, the assignats failed to keep inflation in check and the economy collapsed.